apache/flink/docs/gelly_guide.md

 * <strong>Parallelism</strong>: The parallelism for the iteration.
 It can be set using the `setParallelism()` method.

-* <strong>Solution set in unmanaged memory</strong>: Defines whether the solution set is kept in managed memory (Flink's internal way of keeping object in serialized form) or as a simple object map.
+* <strong>Solution set in unmanaged memory</strong>: Defines whether the solution set is kept in managed memory (Flink's internal way of keeping objects in serialized form) or as a simple object map.
 By default, the solution set runs in managed memory.
 This property can be set using the `setSolutionSetUnmanagedMemory()` method.

 * <strong>Aggregators</strong>: Iteration aggregators can be registered using the `registerAggregator()` method.
 An iteration aggregator combines all aggregates globally once per superstep and makes them available in the next superstep.
 Registered aggregators can be accessed inside the user-defined `VertexUpdateFunction` and `MessagingFunction`.